tomaszmartin/finance/readme.md

 6. Add admin user to Airflow `airflow users create --username user --password pass --firstname f --lastname l --email e --role Admin`.
 7. Run `airflow webserver` and `airflow scheduler`.
 8. Local structure should mimic the behaviour in production.
+9. Add connections according to information from next section.

 All this steps have to be done for the first launch.
 Next runs will require steps 2, 4 (if You add new dependencies) and 7.